Tassajara Zen Mountain Center: History

 The name is a corruption of Tasajera, a Spanish-American word derived from an indigenous Esselen word, which means "place where meat is hung to dry".

 The 126-acre mountain property surrounding the Tassajara Hot Springs was purchased by the San Francisco Zen Center in 1967 for the below-market price of $300,000 from Robert and Anna Beck.
 They improved the property and renamed it The Tassajara Zen Mountain Center, or Zenshinji (Zen Mind Temple), during Shunryu Suzuki's tenure as its first abbot.
 When it was purchased in 1967, it was the first Zen monastery outside Asia.

 Tassajara's remote location in the Coastal Range means it is often threatened by wildfires.
 In 2008 the Basin Complex Fire reached the monastery; five monks stayed in spite of evacuation orders and successfully protected it from the fire, after which the San Francisco Zen Center organized a trained group of firefighters to defend its three monasteries, known as "fire monks" after a book about the 2008 events.
 An external sprinkler system was also installed on buildings, called "dharma rain".
 The Tassajara Center was threatened by the 2016 Soberanes Fire; it escaped damage but was closed to guests for the remainder of the year.
 In June 2021, the Willow Fire threatened the monastery.

+In March 2026, a meditation center and items inside including a historic Buddha statue were destroyed in a late-night fire; residents started the sprinkler system and contained the fire with water hauled from the creek in buckets until firefighters arrived.
+A suspect has been charged with arson in connection with the fire.